Famous/framework/docs/FAQ.md

 # FAQ

+**Why isn't my module rebuilding when I change a child component?**

+Our local watchers and build tools do not support automatically tracing and re-building the _dependants_ of a given component.
+If you've made a change to a dependency of your component, you also need to re-save the component itself (the _dependant_) to pick up the latest from the dependency that was saved.
+Think of this like `npm install`-ing the latest version of a module you depend on.
+We are hoping to provide some tools soon that make this process smoother.

 **How can I use module loading in my component?**

 While there's no restriction that prevents module loading syntax in your component files &mdash; e.g. using `require('foo')` or `import` &mdash; the current implementation of Famous Framework doesn't automatically install/bundle these modules for you.
 The workaround for using module loading in the meantime is to pre-build your project and _then_ feed the built file through the Famous Framework build pipeline.
 (We understand that this is inconvenient, and a fix is coming soon.)